& Construction

 Facility data are constantly evolving.
 Digital twins let managers know when changes are made and who’s making them.
 Managers can even predict material and labor cycles, reducing waste and enhancing safety.

-It’s a no-brainer: When AEC firms can offer more services and more value, they win more projects.
-“Our AEC customer base sees a lot of opportunity to deliver more to their owners in terms of the data deliverable,” says Robert Bray, senior director and general manager for Autodesk Tandem.
+It’s a no-brainer: When AECO firms can offer more services and more value, they win more projects.
+“Our AECO customer base sees a lot of opportunity to deliver more to their owners in terms of the data deliverable,” says Robert Bray, senior director and general manager for Autodesk Tandem.
 “And beyond that handover, if this is a digital asset that reflects the as-built model, it can connect to operational systems and help answer the owner’s questions.”

 Nearly 80% (PDF, p.
 6) of an asset’s lifetime value is realized in operations.
-When AEC firms can collaborate with owners up-front to set performance priorities and expectations, they bring more value in helping owners maximize their investment through greater energy savings, better maintenance, and improved quality of life for occupants.
+When AECO firms can collaborate with owners up-front to set performance priorities and expectations, they bring more value in helping owners maximize their investment through greater energy savings, better maintenance, and improved quality of life for occupants.

-As digital twins gain momentum in AEC, designers and owners can strategize longer-term about the performance of their assets and bigger-picture implications.
+As digital twins gain momentum in AECO, designers and owners can strategize longer-term about the performance of their assets and bigger-picture implications.
 In the future, digital twins could form the foundation of cities to be more resilient to global challenges, from the earth’s staggering (PDF, p.
 1) population growth and dwindling natural resources to the next pandemic.

 As digital twins increasingly incorporate AI and machine learning, they’ll evolve from conceptual tools to become more intelligent and autonomous as software capabilities expand.

-Progressive cities are getting on board: The market for digital-twin-supported solutions in smart cities is projected to reach $3.77 billion by 2026.
+Progressive cities are getting on board: The market for digital-twin-supported solutions in smart cities is projected to reach $5.9 billion by 2029.
 And ABI Research predicts that there will be more than 500 smart-city digital twins in operation by 2025.

 Realizing the full potential of these smart, connected ecosystems is still a long way off, but forward-looking firms are finding ways to start planning for these models now.
 As digital transformation continues to reshape AEC, tools will be refined and best practices will emerge, helping designers and engineers break out of their silos.

-The data already exists; the challenge is integrating nonstandardized information from a variety of sources into common tools and finding ways to employ that data for AEC needs.
+The data already exists; the challenge is integrating non-standardized information from a variety of sources into common tools and finding ways to employ that data for AEC needs.
 Those who embrace the benefits of harnessing data today will be best positioned for success in delivering the better-built world of the future.

 Emerging Tech